 Jet2 hikes dividend on record profit as holiday prices rise again

-Jet2 hiked its interim dividend after reporting a record profit and revenue and its busiest-ever six month of passenger numbers.
+Jet2 hiked its interim dividend today after reporting record profit and revenue numbers in its busiest-ever six months of passenger numbers.

 The airline and package holiday provider expects to pay an interim dividend per share of 4.4p, up 10 per cent year-on-year.